-We have previously reported a new species of Xenoturbella from the western Pacific20, and microCT imaging played a crucial role in its description, especially in the discovery of a new organ, the frontal pore.
-We have performed microCT imaging on several other marine invertebrate species since.
-In the present study, we describe the microCT imaging protocol step by step, from sample collection, fixation, preparation, scanning, data analyses, to sample retrieval.
-Three samples with different size, morphology, physiology, and conditions are used in this study to show the versatility of the method.
-The sea anemone specimen, Actina equina (Anthozoa, Cnidaria), had a spherical soft body about 2 cm in diameter.
+In the present study, we describe the microCT imaging protocol step-by-step, from sample fixation to data analyses, using three marine invertebrate species.
+Specimens of the sea anemone Actinia equina (Anthozoa, Cnidaria) were collected near the Misaki Marine Biological Station, University of Tokyo.
+They had a spherical, soft body that was about 2 cm in diameter (Fig. 1A-C).
 Harmothoe sp.
-(Polychaeta, Annelida) sample was a slender worm about 1.5 cm in length, with tough chaetae present along the whole body.
-Xenoturbella japonica (Xenoturbellida, Xenacoelomorpha) specimen was a soft bodied worm about 0.8 cm in length.
-Due to the circumstances at collection, its condition was rather poor, with the epidermis starting to come off.
-Compared to the first two species in which numerous samples can be caught in a single collection, this is a rare species in which only a limited number of specimens available.
-Therefore, the main objectives for observing X. japonica was to investigate the newly reported frontal pore and to retrieve the sample after scanning.
-For the other two specimens, one objective was to check the effects of staining and storage.
-Adjustments made on the conditions and configurations for each sample are explained in detail.
-Our present study provides several tips and ideas on performing microCT imaging on various marine invertebrates and we hope that it will inspire biologists to utilize this protocol for their research.
+(Polychaeta, Annelida) samples were also collected near Misaki Marine Biological Station.
+They were slender worms that were about 1.5 cm in length, with tough chaetae present along the whole body (Fig. 1D).
+A Xenoturbella japonica35 (Xenoturbellida, Xenacoelomorpha) specimen was collected near Shimoda Marine Research Center, University of Tsukuba.
+It was a soft-bodied worm that was about 0.8 cm in length (Fig. 1E).
+Adjustments made for the conditions and configurations of each sample are explained in detail.
+Our study provides several suggestions on how to perform microCT imaging on marine invertebrates, and we hope that it will inspire biologists to utilize this protocol for their research.

 PROTOCOL

-Details are summarized in Table 1.
-1. Sample collection and fixation
+Fixation

+1. 1.
+[Actinia equina]

-Specimens of Actina equina (Fig. 1A-C) were collected near Misaki Marine Biological Station, The University of Tokyo.
-Animals were relaxed in 10% MgCl2 sea water for about 15 minutes at room temperature, fixed in 70% ethanol, and stored in the fixative at room temperature.
+Relax the animals in 10% MgCl2 seawater for about 15 minutes at room temperature.
+Transfer to 70% ethanol and store at room temperature.

+1.2.
+[Harmothoe sp.]

-Specimens of Harmothoe sp.
-(Fig. 1D) were collected near Misaki Marine Biological Station, The University of Tokyo.
-The animals were anesthetized by placing them in ice-cold sea water for about 15 minutes.
-They were fixed in 10% (v/v) formalin solution with seawater and stored in the fixative at room temperature.
+Anesthetize the animals by placing them in ice-cold seawater for about 15 minutes.
+Transfer to 10% (v/v) formalin solution with seawater and store at room temperature.

+1.3.
+[Xenoturbella japonica]

-A specimen of Xenoturbella japonica (Fig. 1E) was collected near Shimoda Marine Research Center, University of Tsukuba.
-It was relaxed using 7% MgCl2 in fresh water and fixed in 4% paraformaldehyde in filtered seawater overnight, washed, and kept in 70% ethanol at 4 °C.
+Relax the animal using 7% MgCl2 in freshwater.
+Fix in 4% paraformaldehyde in filtered seawater overnight.
+Place in 70% ethanol and store at 4 °C.

-2. Staining
+Staining

 2.1.
-For samples in 70% ethanol (A. equina and X. japonica), transfer the samples into 50% ethanol and store at room temperature for 15 hours.
+Transfer the samples to 50% ethanol and store at room temperature for 15 hours.
+Replace the 50% ethanol with 25% ethanol and store at room temperature for 2 hours.
+Note: Not necessary for the Harmothoe sp. sample in 10% (v/v) formalin solution with seawater.

 2.2.
-Replace the 50% ethanol with 25% ethanol and store at room temperature for 2 hours.
+Replace the solution with distilled water (DW) and store the samples in DW at room temperature for 2 hours.
+Repeat this step three times.

 2.3.
-For the A. equina and X. japonica samples, replace the 25% ethanol with distilled water (DW).
-For the Harmothoe sp. sample, replace the fixative with distilled water (DW).
+Prepare 25% Lugol solution by diluting the stock solution (below) to 25% with DW.
+Stock solution (100% Lugol solution) contains KI 10 g and I2 5 g, adjusted to 100 ml with DW.
+Note: Lugol solution is light-sensitive, so store and handle the solution away from light.
+Follow the regulations of each country and institution for iodine handling and waste.

 2.4.
-Store at room temperature in DW for 2 hours.
-Repeat this step three times.

-2.5.
 Decant the DW and pour in 25% Lugol solution.
-Stain for 20-24 hours at room temperature.
-The 25% Lugol solution was made by diluting the below stock solution with DW prior to use: stock solution (100% Lugol solution); KI 10 g, I2 5 g, adjust to 100 ml with DW.
+Stain for 24 hours at room temperature.